 The stochastic oscillator, also known as stochastic indicator, is a popular technical analysis tool that is useful for predicting trend reversals.
 Developed by Dr George Lane in the 1950s, this technical indicator focuses on price momentum.
-It can be used to identify overbought and oversold levels in stocks, currencies, indices, cryptocurrencies and many other investments.
+It can be used to identify overbought and oversold levels in shares, indices, cryptocurrencies, currencies, and many other investment assets.

 The indicator works by focusing on the location of an instrument’s closing price in relation to the high-low range of the price over a set number of past periods.
 Typically, 14 previous periods are used.
 By comparing the closing price to previous price movements, the indicator attempts to predict price reversal points.

 The stochastic indicator can be used by experienced traders and those learning technical analysis.
 With the help of other technical analysis tools such as moving averages, trendlines and support and resistance levels, the stochastic oscillator can help to improve trading accuracy and identify profitable entry and exit points.

 The stochastic indicator is a two-line indicator that can be applied to any chart.
 It fluctuates between 0 and 100.
 The indicator shows how the current price compares to the highest and lowest price levels over a predetermined past period.
 The previous period usually consists of 14 individual periods.
 For example, on a weekly chart, this will be 14 weeks.
 On an hourly chart, this will be 14 hours.

 The stochastic indicator is calculated using the following formula:

 %K = 100(C - L14) / (H14 - L14)

 C = the instrument’s most recent closing price